 The Baddour Center, as an employer and custodian of residents’ medical information, is responsible for any breaches of the privacy regulations of the Health Insurance Portability and Accountability Act (HIPAA).
 Any information that discloses a diagnosis or leads to assumptions of a diagnosis may be shared only with “those who have a need to know” in the performance of their job as it relates to the resident, the employee, or compliance with a law.

 The Baddour Center is firmly committed to non-discrimination and equal opportunity for employees and residents.
-Everyone will be treated without discrimination or harassment based on race, color, religion, sex, national origin, age, veteran status, genetics, or disability.
+Everyone will be treated without discrimination or harassment based on race, ethnicity, religion, gender, age, or disability.
 No person shall be refused employment, promotion, transfer, compensation, benefits, or any other term or condition of employment based on any of these characteristics.
 Sexual harassment in any form and conduct of a sexual nature that creates an intimidating, hostile, or offensive working environment is prohibited at The Baddour Center.
 In addition, the health and safety of employees is one of The Baddour Center’s greatest concerns.
 The Baddour Center is to provide a healthy, drug-free, safe, and efficient workplace and business environment for employees and residents.
 Employees are prohibited from engaging in the illegal use, transfer, sale, or possession of drugs and abusing prescription drugs while on the job.

 Employees are encouraged to speak to their supervisors about observed illegal or unethical behavior, including existing and potential violations of this Code of Ethics and if or when in doubt about the best course of action to take in a particular situation.
 Failure to report existing and potential violations is also a violation of this Code.
 The Baddour Center shall protect employees, who in good faith report misconduct by others, from retaliation.
 Employees are expected to cooperate in internal investigations of misconduct.